ourworldventures/info_ourworld/src/ventures/threefold_cloud.md

 ![](img/threefold_cloud.png)

+## Venture Highlights

+- **Overview**: ThreeFold Cloud is at the forefront of offering decentralized and sustainable cloud computing solutions.
+- **Mission**: To revolutionize cloud computing by providing secure, user-friendly, and environmentally sustainable cloud services.
+- **Problem**: The current cloud computing landscape is dominated by centralized solutions that often compromise on sustainability, security, and user sovereignty.
+- **Market Opportunity**: Targets the over $500 billion market for autonomous, edge, and sovereign infrastructure.
+Differentiates itself with a software-only approach, no CAPEX, and a 100% automated stack.
+- **Products and Services**: Decentralized cloud services utilizing the ThreeFold Grid, which provides storage and compute capacity in a secure, sustainable, and user-centric manner.
+- **Stage of Development**: Active and operational, with technology deployed globally and plans for expanding the team and service offerings.
+- **Key Differentiators**: Focuses on decentralization, sustainability, and security, offering a unique alternative to traditional cloud services with an emphasis on user sovereignty and environmental responsibility.
+- **Business Model:** Generates revenue through cloud service offerings, partnerships, and service fees, targeting a wide range of users from individual developers to large enterprises.
+It also involves deploying solutions on top of the grid and selling them in USD, ETH, and BTC, with the aim to acquire as many TFT tokens as possible.

 ## Why: Transforming Cloud Computing and Digital Infrastructure

 ThreeFold Cloud aims to transform the landscape of cloud computing and digital infrastructure.
 It focuses on building commercial offerings on top of the [ThreeFold Grid](https://dashboard.grid.tf/explorer/statistics)(TF Grid), a globally-distributed grid of storage, compute, and network capacity, acting as “no middleman” Internet resources between independent capacity providers and users.
 This approach addresses the centralized, complex, and unsustainable nature of today's internet, bringing forth a solution that respects user sovereignty and promotes scalability.